 It all started with Europe

 Disney made its name adapting famous European stories.
 Snow White and the Seven Dwarfs is based on a German fairy tale and Pinocchio is based on an Italian novel.
-The trend continued well into the latter half of the 20th century with classics such as Cinderella, Alice in Wonderland, Peter Pan, Sleeping Beauty, 101 Dalmatians, The Sword in the Stone, Robin Hood, The Little Mermaid, Beauty and the Beast, The Hunchback of Notre-Dame and Hercules.
+The trend continued well into the latter half of the 20th century with classics like Cinderella, Alice in Wonderland, Peter Pan, Sleeping Beauty, One Hundred and One Dalmatians, The Sword in the Stone, Robin Hood, The Little Mermaid, Beauty and the Beast, The Hunchback of Notre-Dame and Hercules.

 First adventures outside Europe